7 Warning Signs of Gaslighting in Relationships and How to Stop It

 • Emotional dependency is at an all-time high.

-7 signs of gaslighting in relationships:
+7 signs of manipulative tactics in gaslighting relationships:

 1. No matter what – even if you have proof (!) – your partner lies and denies.
 When a gaslighter lies, the lies are obvious and blatant.